German health minister Karl Lauterbach has had to scale back his plan for cannabis legalization.

 When Lauterbach announced his plan in October, he said he wanted to avoid the Dutch model, where cannabis is technically illegal but has in effect been decriminalized.
 Specialized stores are allowed to sell up to 5 grams of weed per customer but cannot legally purchase the stuff, forcing them to do business with criminals.

 The German looked to Catalonia.
 The Spanish region legalized the cultivation and consumption of cannabis within nonprofit associations in 2017.
 Clubs may produce 150 kilograms of cannabis per year for their members so long as they take steps to prevent drug tourism.

 Overregulation could drive users to black market

-The concern is that restricting cannabis sales to nonprofits will need weed out criminality.
+The concern is that restricting cannabis sales to nonprofits will not weed out criminality.

 Especially because the German proposal would not only require clubs to keep track of their members, but also of how much cannabis they buy each month.

 Sales would be limited to 50 grams of weed per month (30 grams for under-21s).
 Membership fees would have to be staggered according to purchases.
 Membership of multiple clubs would not be allowed.

 Only German nationals and residents could join, so there would be no legal way for tourists to buy weed.